Israr-11/HealthTrackerBackend/README.md

 ### Framework
 - **Javalin** (Kotlin-based)
-  Javalin is a lightweight, high-performance framework designed for building REST APIs.
-It's fast, simple, and scalable, making it a perfect fit for the backend of HealthTracker.
+  Javalin is a lightweight framework designed for building REST APIs.

 ### Database
 - **PostgreSQL**